bayush11/Caltech_SURF_2023/README.md

 np_diameters = np.array(diameters)
 for i in diameters:
     temp = np_diameters[np_diameters <= i]
-    # fraction of that value with respect to the size of the x_values
+    # fraction of that value concerning the size of the x_values
     value = temp.size / size_data
     # pushing the value in the y_values
     if value not in CDF_for_PSD: